Harrison Dillard: Later years

 Dillard worked for the Cleveland Indians baseball franchise in scouting and public relations capacities, and hosted a radio talk show on Cleveland's WERE.
 He also worked for the Cleveland City School District for many years as its business manager.
 Dillard died on November 15, 2019, at the age of 96, of stomach cancer.
-At the time of his death he was the United States' oldest living Olympic gold medallist.
+At the time of his death he was the United States' oldest living Olympic gold medalist.